microsoft/GLUECoS/README.md

 ```

 ## Submitting Predictions for Evaluation
-**NEW (Aug - 2020): The evaluation is now done automatically**
-**You submit the predictions by making a pull request to `microsoft/GLUECoS` repo and the evaluation is done by a set of actions that run for the PR**
+Submission is done by uploading the results to a fork of this repo and making a pull request to the main repo.
+The evaluation is done automatically by a set of actions that run for the PR.

 The training scripts supplied write predictions for the test set into the `Results` folder.
-Zip this folder into results.zip with `zip results.zip -r Results`.
-Create a fork of `microsoft/GLUECoS` on Github.
-Add this `results.zip` file to your fork and make a pull request to the main repo.
+1. Zip this folder into results.zip with `zip results.zip -r Results`.
+2. Create a fork of `microsoft/GLUECoS` on Github.
+3. Add this `results.zip` file to the root directory of your fork and make a pull request to the main repo.

 A set of actions will run for your pull request.
-Clicking on `Show all checks` will reveal that one of these is named `Eval script`.
-Clicking on `Details` will take you to the sequence of steps run for the action.
-Expanding the `Run Eval` stage will show you the results of the eval script.
+Clicking on "Show all checks" will reveal that one of these is named "Eval script".
+Clicking on "Details" will take you to the sequence of steps run for the action.
+Expanding the "Run Eval" stage will show you the results of the eval script.
 <p float="left">
   <img src="docs/github_pr.png" width="500" />
   <img src="docs/eval_script.png" width="300" />